Sashanka2001/Employee-Leave-Management-System/README.md

 node scripts/update_leave_balances.js
 ```

-This will connect to your MongoDB and set `leaveBalance` for all users to the values above.
+This will connect to your MongoDB and set `leaveBalance` for all users to the values above (ANNUAL:5, CASUAL:5, MEDICAL:10).